Number

 Visiting Student Applicants

-Students currently enrolled at another college may take courses at Durham Tech for transfer credit at their original college.
+Students currently enrolled at another college may take courses at Durham Tech for transfer credit to their original college.
 Visiting students are not eligible for course substitution, credit by examination, financial aid, or veterans benefits.
 Documentation of prior coursework or testing is required to enroll in courses with prerequisites.
 Refer to the Enrollment Steps for Visiting Students page of the College’s website for additional information.
 Students also should review the Transcript Evaluation web page.

 Enrollment as a Post-Baccalaureate Student